 Who doesn’t love doner kebabs?
 With all its tender meatiness that’s perfectly charred and oozing with perfect grill goodness, and that exciting explosion of flavor from all the spices in it, there’s no reason not to love doner kebabs.

 But did you know that doner’s are not a class of its own?
 There are a whole lot of other similar dishes that originated from different parts of the world.
 Popular history has it that the kebabs were created by traveling Ottomans.
 While the Ottomans traveled greatly all the Middle East, through the Mediterranean, and then in some parts of Europe, skewered meat on a grill became part of their nomadic cuisine.
-Each regional stopover adapted the concept of cooking meat in skewers over open fire.
+Each regional stopover adapted the concept of cooking meat in skewers over an open fire.
 And thus, the world eventually saw the birth of different doner kebab-esque treats – each with its own regional flare and distinguishing flavors but all equally yummers.

 Ladies and gentlemen, fasten your seatbelts as we take you around the world through doner kebabs:

 - Turkey – Turkey may be the homeland of the doner kebab but the popular doner is not the only type of kebab in Turkish cuisine.
 They have a lot of other kebab versions including the following:

 - Iskender kebab – this kebab originated in the Bursa region of Turkey, the Iskender kebab is served in an oblong plate with a flatbread base.
 The meats are placed on top and lathered with tomato-based sauce.
 It is served with melted butter on top and yogurt on the side.
 Check out Doner G’s version of the Iskender.

 - Pilavustu – this is all the beauty and deliciousness of the doner kebab served over rice pilaf.